SiceloKayisa/SiceloKayisa/README.md

 - 🚀  __Data Analytics__
   - Understanding the power of data and its impact in the real world
-  - Learning How to derive insights from data and make data driven decisions
+  - Learning how to derive insights from data and make data driven decisions
   - Diving into the data analysis process and applying it to the real world cases
   - Using data in order to analyse and solve business tasks
   - Using spreadsheets such as Excel and Google Sheets in order to transform data to valuable information that can be used to solve business cases